-Research and studies constantly throw up new ideas and statistics about how we are spending our lives.
+Research and studies constantly throw up new trends and statistics about how our lifestyles are changing.
 New trends in parenting are no exception.

 Some of the trends may be seen as more effective than the others, but the important thing to note here is the correlation between these trends and technology.

-Here are the latest ten millennial parenting trends you should know, that will probably spill over into 2020.
+Here are the latest ten millennial parenting trends you should know, that will probably turn into parenting rules.

 1. Authoritative parenting is a hot topic